anthonykasza/crypto-terms/README.md

 Re-entrancy bug - when a function makes an external call to another untrusted contract.
 Then the untrusted contract makes a call back to the original function in an attempt to drain funds.
 One of the major dangers of calling external contracts is that they can take over the control flow, and make changes to your data that the calling function wasn't expecting. re-entering the start of a contract before executing the remaining of the contract. in the case of TheDAO hack, attackers were able to enter the contract logic, withdraw funds, then re-enter the contract logic (and re-withdraw) before account balances were updated.

-Front run - trading stocks or any asset based on insider knowledge of a future transaction that will affect its price.
+Front run - this more like "targeting a transaction". trading stocks or any asset based on insider knowledge of a future transaction that will affect its price.
 This is illegal because it's based on inside information.
 Crypto miners/bots can front run crypto by monitoring a mempool's backlog of transactions and submitting the same transactions with higher gas fees.
 This is not illegal because it is based on public information (the mempool is public).

 Flash loan attack (aka flash attack) - (e.g. Beanstalk, PancakeSwap) obtaining a large amount of a token to manipulate its price or another aspect of the market